sagarsh4762/MovieRecommendationSystem/README.md

 Store Data On HDFS

-$ hadoop fs -mkdir /gamedata
+$ hadoop fs -mkdir /ml-100k
-$ hadoop fs -copyFromLocal /home/maniram/data/* /gamedata
+$ hadoop fs -copyFromLocal /home/sagarsh/data/* /ml-100k

 Now you can count the number of match played by running pig script file

-Command to run total_counts.pig script file
+Command to run oldfivestarmovies.pig script file

-  $ pig -x mapreduce '/home/maniram/total_counts.pig'
+  $ pig -x mapreduce '/usr/local/hadoop/oldfivestarmovies.pig'

-  -- replace maniram with user name of your OS in above line
+  -- replace the location of your OS in above line

-Now you can extraxt information of each and player and you can find inter relation between them using following command
+Now you can extraxt information about movies.

-Command to run id_to_name.pig script file
+Command to run mostratedonestarmovies.pig script file

-  $ pig -x mapreduce '/home/maniram/id_to_name.pig'
+  $ pig -x mapreduce '/usr/local/hadoop/mostratedonestarmovies.pig'
-  -- replace maniram with user name of your OS in above line
+  -- replace the location of your OS in above line

-Now all the data have been saved in HDFS.
-You can acess these data by using hive in the tabular format.
-And by this way you can find relation between id and players name.

-For linking player_id file of HDFS to your hive you have to create External Hive table by giving location to these file in HDFS.
-You have to execute this query in hive shell

-$ hive

-hive> REATE EXTERNAL TABLE players(id STRING, name string) ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' LOCATION '/gamedata/id_player_mapping/';

--- you can maintaing LOCATION value according to your HDFS file location in above script.

-Now run the following hive query which will show whole relation between id and player.

-hive> select * from players;
-So finally all the tree question mentioned above on the top of this file have been answered.